allisonheath/UDR/README.md

 [-n] turns on encryption
 [-p path] local path for the .udr_key file used for encryption, default is the current directory
 [-c remote udr location] by default udr assumes that udr is in your path on the remote system, here you can specify the location explicitly
-[-v] verbose mode, typically for debugging purposes
+[-o server port] port to access a UDR server, default is 9000 [-v] verbose mode, typically for debugging purposes
 [--version] print out the version